markokajzer/discord-soundbot/README.md

 Type `!sounds` to get a list of all sounds that are available to your bot.
 Play any sound by prefixing it with `!`, e.g. `!rickroll`.
 Play a random sound with `!random`.

 All sounds will be added to a queue and played in succession.
 To halt the playback and empty the queue type `!stop`.

+### Searching sounds

+When your library of sounds gets too big and you forget what kinds of sounds you added, you can search for specific sounds with `!search <tag>`.

 ### Renaming sounds